 For example, let’s say I wanted to rank as “top website builders.”

 Then I’d need to go through the first 3-10 results and see the exact keyword match count for each page, extract the average and add 10%.

 Pro tip: too many instances of one keyword are called keyword stuffing and spam, but too many are pretty far off, and there is a middle ground between too few and too many, and it’s called optimal keyword usage.

 For example, this Quicksprout post targets the phrase “top website builders”, yet it has zero instances of the exact match keyword on the page.

-If you wanted to break into this SERP, a significant advantage for you would be first to write an article that is similar in length to theirs but that uses the keyword 10-15 times naturally.
+If you wanted to break into this SERP, a significant advantage for you would be to write an article that is similar in length to theirs, but that uses the keyword 10-15 times naturally.

-I know 15 times seem like this a lot, but it’s not if you’re creative just a bit.
+I know 15 times seem like this, but it’s not if you’re creative just a bit.